pthakkar9/CarND-LaneLines-P1/README.md

 ### 4. Extra note

-- I have added extra photos and videos of my own.
+- I have added extra photos of my own.
 I have also attached result files after running my solution on them.
 - I have added a couple of portrait images and their results to prove the shortcoming I listed above.
+- Other things that I can improve is - incorporate angle of photo to caluclate area of interest, brightness and dynamic kernel size to remove extra noise (like rain drops)

 -------------